jocelynnnwj/job-database-system/README.md

 ## 🎯 Overview

-This project implements a distributed job posting management system using Django with MySQL database partitioning.
+This project was developed as part of the USC DSCI 551 course (Group 48).
+It implements a distributed job posting management system using Django with MySQL database partitioning.
 The system features:

-- **Distributed Database Architecture**: Uses hash-based partitioning across 3 MySQL databases
+- **Distributed Database Architecture**: Hash-based partitioning across 3 MySQL databases (optional)
-- **Web Scraping**: Automated LinkedIn job data collection using Selenium and BeautifulSoup
+- **Web Scraping**: Automated LinkedIn job data collection using Selenium and BeautifulSoup (optional)
 - **User Authentication**: Complete user registration, login, and profile management
 - **Job Management**: CRUD operations for job postings with advanced search capabilities
 - **Responsive UI**: Modern Bootstrap-based interface with interactive features